About the Spark Change Awards

-We will endeavour to make an award in each of the seven categories (on the condition that there are at least three eligible projects entered in any given category).
+We will endeavour to make an award in each of the six categories (on the condition that there are at least three eligible projects entered in any given category).

 The judging process is outlined in this document.

 See full terms and conditions.

-The seven winners will be announced at the Spark Change Awards ceremony in Dublin on the afternoon of Friday 18 October 2019 (venue TBC),
+The six winners will be announced at the Spark Change Awards ceremony in Dublin on the afternoon of Friday 18 October 2019, at Dublin Castle).

 *To qualify for the Spark Change Awards, participating projects must complete the Spark Change Challenge.
-To complete the Challenge, entrants have to:
+To complete the Challenge, entrants had to:

 - complete the Spark Change expression of interest form (closed on 31 January 2019)